 Did you know that your backside can make you look older than you are or that having a flat bottom can age you?
-We lose an average of 5% of muscle mass every 10 years after the age of 35, which affects the shape of your butt.
-Also, as we age, fat naturally deteriorates, and skin becomes looser which can make your bottom appear as though it is sagging.
+We lose an average of 5% of muscle mass every 10 years after the age of 35, which affects the shape of our butt.
+Also, as we age, fat naturally deteriorates, and skin becomes looser, making your bottom appear as though it is sagging.

 As a young girl, I never would have considered that having a bigger backside was a good thing or that having a nice, thick booty would become trendy.
 After all, a nicely rounded bottom is womanly and youthful.
 So, whether you have what you would consider a big bottom, average buns, or flat butt, there are simple, bottom firming exercises you can do to wake up and build those gluteus muscles and bring on a more youthful butt.

 Pancake butt is obviously a flat butt.
-It may have the appearance of elongating (so it looks long and flat) as you lose your underbutt.
+It may appear elongated (so it looks long and flat) as you lose your underbutt.
 The underbutt is the part under your butt cheeks that rounds into the top of your hamstrings.
-Around the age of 50, you are dealing with menopause; your estrogen levels might be starting to fall.
-You are losing fat in your butt and muscle mass which means you are losing firmness.
-This process, unfortunately, begins in your 30’s so the earlier you can get started on a good bottom firming workout routine, the better it will be for you in your later years.
+Around the age of 50, if you start dealing with menopause, then your estrogen levels might begin to fall.
+You are losing fat in your butt and muscle mass, which means you are losing firmness.
+This process, unfortunately, starts in your 30s, so the earlier you can get started on a good bottom firming workout routine, the better it will be for you in your later years.

 I remember watching a classic black and white movie where the young actress was doing variations of a leg workout in her room before bed.
-Her husband looked at her like she was nuts and she said, “In years you’ll thank me for this…” (if you remember the movie let me know).
+Her husband looked at her like she was nuts, and she said, “In years, you’ll thank me for this…” (if you remember the movie, let me know).
 I have never forgotten that line.
 She was on to something.
 As the old saying goes, move it or lose it!
-We have shared “The Benefits Of Banded Squats” and I want to remind you that these are an awesome exercise to lift and tone that butt.
+We have shared the benefits of banded squats, and I want to remind you that these are awesome exercises to lift and tone that butt.
 Resistance bands are portable and affordable, so they are a great choice whether you are just getting started or looking to add something to your booty workout.

 Another bonus to squats is that you can do them anywhere and everywhere.
 Make a habit of doing squats at home or when you’re taking a break from work.
-Do them between laundry loads or even while standing at the microwave, it’s an automatic, timed set.
-Get up from the couch and do a set (or few sets) of squats while you’re watching TV.
+Do them between laundry loads or even while standing at the microwave – it’s an automatic, timed set.
+Get up from the couch and do a set (or a few sets) of squats while you’re watching TV.
 Once the basic squat without weight becomes easy, try adding weight.
-At the gym pick up a kettlebell or a plate weight and go deep into that squat.
+Pick up a kettlebell or a plate weight at the gym and go deep into that squat.
 It’ll burn.
 At home, look for something you can pick up and hold up for that added challenge.

-You can also check out our 5-Minute Barre series on YouTube for more exercises that will help lift and firm your back end.
+If you’re still looking for more booty-building exercises, you can also check out our 5-Minute Barre series on YouTube for more workouts that will help lift and firm your back end.
 Watch below and subscribe to our YouTube channel for more fitness videos.

-There are many, more aggressive glute exercises that will have you running all over the gym, loading up weights, and feeling like a pro but it’s always good to start with the basics.
-Work on building some confidence (and booty), then move on to more challenging movements.
+There are many more aggressive glute exercises that will have you running all over the gym, loading up weights, and feeling like a pro, but it’s always good to start with the basics.
+Work on building some confidence (and booty), and then move on to more challenging movements.
 Sometimes when things are more complicated, we’re less likely to focus on the fact that the most effective workout is one that is consistent.
-Consistency in your workouts will always give you better results than a complicated routine that you aren’t going to do often enough to get results.
+Consistency in your workouts will always give you better results than a complicated routine that you will not do often enough to get results.

-Remember to consult with your doctor if you have any health concerns that may prevent you from exploring routine fitness and to receive recommendations on what activity level will be best for you.
-It is also advised that if you have questions about proper form and muscle function, that you work directly with a certified personal trainer.
+Remember to consult with your doctor if you have any health concerns that may prevent you from exploring routine fitness and receive recommendations on what activity level will be best for you.
+If you have questions about proper form and muscle function, we advise you to work directly with a certified personal trainer.